Genuine Collaboration is an essential capability for the future, and has five interdependent components

 Collaboration in a VUCA World

-As the world becomes increasingly uncertain and VUCA, genuine collaboration becomes even more important.
+As the world becomes increasingly uncertain and VUCA increases, genuine collaboration becomes even more important.
 When you can’t count on the plan as it was created, when you have to adjust in the moment, when guidance is given in the form of values instead of directives – these five pieces become essential for a team or organization to work effectively together.

 Read more about our “Collaboration Equation”